 4. A film is made of your solder mask Gerber files, one for each side of the board.
-Where you want a cover to stick to the board, the film will be clear.
-Where the mask should be removed will be black in the film.
+Where you want a cover to stick to the board, the film will be transparent.
+Where the mask should be removed will be black in the movie.

-6. After the mask is exposed to the UV lamps, the uncured mask is washed off leaving mask only in the places needed.
+6. After the mask is exposed to the UV lamps, the uncured cover is washed off, leaving the show only in the places needed.

 1.1.3 Dry-Film Photo-Imageable Solder Mask (DPSM)

-DPSM has to be vacuum-laminated on the PCB before it is exposed and developed to avoid trapping air bubbles.
-After developing then need to create openings in the mask, and copper is layered inside the holes and on the traces using electrochemical processing.
+DPSM has to be vacuum-laminated on the PCB before being exposed and developed to avoid trapping air bubbles.
+After setting, the mask creates openings, and copper is layered inside the holes and on the traces using electrochemical processing.